evnik/XcodeRN/Xcode12Beta5.md

 *   App Clips can no longer access Wallet passes with the Pass Type IDs Entitlement.
 However, App Clips can determine whether a specific pass is already present in Wallet and prompt the user to add a pass if necessary.
 If you’ve already added the Wallet capability to an App Clip target, you may not be able to build or submit your app to App Store Connect.
 Remove the Wallet capability in the target editor’s Signing & Capabilities pane and disable or delete any code that makes use of this removed feature.
 (65244156)

+*   When distributing an iOS archive using the Ad Hoc or Development method, Xcode does not validate that Macs with Apple silicon are included in the provisioning profile generated by automatic signing.
+(66803918)

 ### Simulator

 #### Known Issues